 Fully Focused, Fully Loaded:

 We interviewed our customers and have heard what you're looking for.
 We researched exactly how our bikes are being used in the real world.
 We studied every product on the market and visited all of our key suppliers.

 We set the performance targets sky high and demanded only the highest value and the highest performance components available today.

 We drew from 8 years of e-bike manufacturing experience to conceive the most complete e-bike commuter ever.
 On top of this we optimized every aspect of our operation to bring this product to market at an affordable price.

 The result is a more capable vehicle, built on the game changing CrossCurrent platform and re-focused on the task of e-bike commuting.
 It is impossible to beat the performance, quality and value of the CrossCurrent S.

-The CrossCurrent S is in production and will arrive in Canada November 2017.
-(Stay tuned for updates on the container arrival) There will only be 30 CCS available for the whole of Canada until the next shipment arrives spring 2018.
-Consider pre-ordering yours today to avoid disappointment.
+There will only be 51 CCS available for the whole of Canada when the next shipment arrives April 2018.
+Consider pre-ordering yours today to avoid disappointment..